The SEED Money Fund

 The Anti-Panel was an online convening that was informed by the principles of an artist’s studio visit.
 The Anti-Panelists were selected based on their alignment with the SEED Money artist’s interests.
 These four arts professionals, across disciplines,were invited to listen, guide and provide feedback.

-There were two Anti-Panels over the course of the program.
+There were two Anti-Panels over the course of the initiative.
 The first Anti-Panel took place online in June 2022 and was structured as an opportunity for networking, peer-review of the artist’s completed proposals, and an open share about upcoming events and projects.
 The artists then incorporated the feedback from the Anti-Panel into their projects and processes over the summer.

 The second Anti-Panel was held in November 2022.
 This final convening was a celebration, an opportunity for the artists to share their progress and workshop possible next steps with the Anti-Panelists.